zhangzhics/CITS5503_Sem2/Labs/Lab6WebApplication.md

 ### \[3] Access

-Access the URL: `http://<load balancer dns name>/polls/`, and output what you've got.
+Access the URL: `http://<load balancer dns name>/polls/`, and see what you've got.

 ## Web interface for CloudStorage application

 You need to create an AWS DynamoDB table by copying it from the local DynamoDB used in Lab 3, as well as provide a copy of your AWS credentials.
 If you did not save the data from Lab 3, you will need to repeat some steps to retrieve the files from the S3 bucket and use them as attributes to be stored in the AWS DynamoDB table.
-You can run your Django application locally.

 In `views.py`, add `boto3` code to scan the AWS DynamoDB table.
 Display the results in the calling page.

-In Django, you can use a template to properly format a web page using supplied variables – you can do that to make the table look nice.
+In your Django application, you can use a template to properly format a web page using supplied variables – you can do that to make the table look nice.
 To use a template, you need to create a folder called templates under polls and add it to the TEMPLATES section of `lab/settings.py` .

 ```
 TEMPLATES = [